 Customer relationship management is clearly synonymous with a very specific type of marketing and sales software use by seemingly all brands today.
 (We’ll give you one guess.)

 But the approach itself is far more successful for organizations and marketers when they utilize a collection of proven technologies in their martech stacks — not a single solution.

 Sure, customer relationship management software (CRM) is still a crucial element of the modern technology stack.
-In fact, it’s still the centerpiece for many companies of all sizes and across industries.
+In fact, CRM technologies are still the centerpiece for many companies stacks.
 However, it’s no longer the preeminent platform it once was.

 Today, an effective, scalable customer relationship marketing strategy is one that incorporates an assortment of advanced marketing systems with advanced CRM features.

-Before we break down this much-needed martech and bestow our best practices for your own customer relationship management efforts (and business strategy at large), though, let’s explore why it’s such an essential component of leading companies’ marketing efforts today.
+Before we break down this martech and bestow our best practices for your own customer relationship management efforts (and business strategy at large), though, let’s explore why the approach is such an essential one for all companies’ marketing efforts today.

 Why a customer relationship management strategy is critical for your business

-The concept of building and managing customer relationships to achieve fundamental business goals and improve marketing and sales teams’ outreach efforts isn’t a novel one.
+The concept of building and managing customer relationships to achieve core business goals and improve the marketing and sales process (and outcomes) isn’t a novel one.